renovate-tests/karhu/README.md

 #### contextSpecificLogLevels

-This map allows you to specify log levels for individual contexts to be different from the default.
+This map or object allows you to specify log levels for individual contexts to be different from the default.

 The context can be either the specific context as a string or a regular expression that will